pcharla/Finance_Tracker/README.md

 Core functionality and presentation is important at this point test framework for future.

-* Ruby version
+* Ruby version: 2.5.0

-* System dependencies
+* System dependencies:

 * Configuration